openplans/Civic-Pheromones/README.md

 * Emma follows a list of environmental groups, but the maintainer of the list goes to grad school...
 * City Groups launches in Boston, but so does Yelp Community Edition...

 Civic Pheromones are simple data feeds from civic websites.
-Pheromones transmit various useful information:
+Pheromones transmit various useful pieces of information:

 * where a project is based (geography)
 * what’s going on (meetings, events)
 * what the project does (topics, activities)